0xQRx/JShunter/README.md

 - **Web Resource Support**: Fetch and analyze JavaScript, configuration files, and other resources from web URLs
 - **Customizable Options**: Configure threads for concurrent processing, use cookies for authenticated sessions, and set up proxy settings
 - **Flexible Output**: Save results to a specified output file for further analysis
+- **JSON Output**: Export findings in structured JSON format for easy integration with other tools
+- **Extended Truncation**: Display up to 200 characters of matched secrets (previously 60)
 - **Filter Support**: Use regular expressions to filter the results

 ![image](https://github.com/user-attachments/assets/563a36f0-3d68-4870-9f4a-4342aea2fa5f)